Charlie's Angels: Full Throttle: Critical response

-Charlie's Angels: Full Throttle received mixed reviews and earned a rating of 41% on Rotten Tomatoes based on 186 reviews, with an average rating of 5.10/10.
-The site's critical consensus reads: "Eye candy for those who don't require a movie to have a plot or for it to make sense".
-On Metacritic the film has weighted average score of 48 out of 100, based on reviews from 38 critics, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 48 out of 100, based on 39 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 2 1/2 stars out of 4, a higher score than the half star he gave to the first film.
 Ebert explained: "I realized I did not hate or despise the movie, and [...]
 I decided that I sort of liked it because of the high spirits of the women involved".
+In a 2 out of 5 review, Elvis Mitchell of The New York Times stated that "Charlie's Angels: Full Throttle is like eating a bowl of Honeycomb drenched in Red Bull -- a dizzying mouthful of unabashed silliness that leads to an equally precipitous crash once the buzz wears off after the film's first hour".
 Amy Dawes of Variety magazine wrote: "Bigger, sleeker and better than the first, sequel Charlie's Angels: Full Throttle is a joyride of a movie that takes the winning elements of the year 2000 hit to the next level".